Peyton Place (TV series): Season 5 (1968–1969)

 Rod relapses after an argument with Betty and Norman blames her for his condition.
 Eli and Maggie have a blind date on which everything misfires.
 Harry tries and fails to buy Vickie out of town.
 Michael informs Betty that Rod now has serious doubts about their marriage, while Carolyn tries to persuade Marsha her father really does want to reconcile.
 Rita tries to persuade Norman not to interfere in Rod and Betty's marriage, but after Norman and Rod argue about Betty Rod still decides he wants a separation.
 Harry begins learning more about his son from the police.
 Eli begins breaking through Maggie's initial hostility.
 Betty begins packing the house but Rod's ability to move begins to return.
 Alma wants Vickie to surrender her baby for adoption.
-Lew tries to learn what his father and Sgt.
-Walker talked about and promises Vickie to come clean with his father after Harry returns from New York.
+Lew tries to learn what his father and Sergeant William Wilson Walker (Morris Buchanan) talked about and promises Vickie to come clean with his father after Harry returns from New York.
 Concurrently, Lew's fear of exposing himself alienates Joanne.

 Angered over Carolyn's refusal to date him steadily again and over Fred attacking him after seeing an argument between him and Carolyn, Jeff lies to Fred that Carolyn is dating Lew.
 Betty pleads to Rod that she can't live without him while fearing he may think he can.
 After Fred confronts Marsha saying he believes Carolyn and Lew are dating, Marsha refuses to believe him but she worries how the town would react to an inter-racial romance between two teens.
 Carolyn forces Jeff to admit to Fred he lied about her and Lew, though Fred doesn't believe it.
 Now recovering once again, Rod decides to leave Peyton Place and return to college.
 Maggie fears she hurt Eli by going on an ice fishing trip.
 Lew is uncomfortable with Carolyn and wants to stop hanging out with her, fearing their racial differences.
 Maggie tells Eli sad details about her marriage, including the lack of true togetherness she experienced with her late husband.
 Rod finally admits he believes he and Betty have a future together.
 Realising she loves Rod more than anything, including money, Betty goes to Boston with him to help him prepare for and work through college, surprising Steven.